mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>Describe an example of a case in which a write blocker may prove not useful.</summary>

-When the device cannot be turned off, the write blocker cannot be attached, so we must use other approaches in order to no tamper with the evidence.&#x20;
+When the device cannot be turned off, the write blocker cannot be attached, so we must use other approaches in order to no tamper with the evidence.

 In SSDs the write blocker may not work as intended as the FTL will still works (even if the OS is not running) and it will perform operations that change how the data are stored on the disk (ex. trimming, garbage collector, wear leveling).